FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 There are two main issues with this approach:

 1. The application is collecting the username and password and sending it to the OAuth server.
-This means that the application has ensure that the username and password are completely secure.
+This means that the application has ensure that the username and password are completely secure in transit.
 This differs from the Authorization Code Grant where the username and password are only provided directly to the OAuth server.
 1. This grant does not support any of the auxiliary security features that your OAuth server may provide such as:
     * Multi-factor authentication
     * Password resets